Pharmacovigilance

-Information received from patients and healthcare providers via pharmacovigilance agreements, as well as other sources such as the medical literature, plays a critical role in providing the data necessary for pharmacovigilance to take place.
-In order to market or to test a pharmaceutical product in most countries, adverse event data received by the license holder (usually a pharmaceutical company) must be submitted to the local drug regulatory authority.
+Patient and healthcare provider reports (via pharmacovigilance agreements or national mandated reporting laws), as well as other sources such as cases reported in medical literature, play a critical role in providing the data necessary for pharmacovigilance to take place.
+In order to market or to test a pharmaceutical product in most countries, adverse event data received by the license holder (usually a pharmaceutical company) must be submitted to the national drug regulatory authority.
 (See Adverse event reporting below.)

-Ultimately, pharmacovigilance is concerned with identifying the hazards associated with pharmaceutical products and with minimizing the risk of any harm that may come to patients.
-Companies must conduct a comprehensive drug safety and pharmacovigilance audit to assess their compliance with worldwide laws, regulations, and guidance.
+Pharmacovigilance aims to identify safety signals in medicinal use and implement measures to reduce risk of harm to patients from medicinal products.
+Companies must conduct a comprehensive drug safety and pharmacovigilance audit to assess their compliance with local, regional, national, or international laws and regulations.
+This includes ongoing collection of safety data after a product is approved for marketing.

 Terms commonly used in drug safety

-Pharmacovigilance has its own unique terminology that is important to understand.
-Most of the following terms are used within this article and are peculiar to drug safety, although some are used by other disciplines within the pharmaceutical sciences as well.
+Pharmacovigilance uses unique terminology.
+The terms used in this article are specific to drug safety, although some are used by other disciplines within the pharmaceutical sciences as well.

 The European Medicines Agency defines terms in its Guideline on good pharmacovigilance practices (GVP):